Smart Cities MIAMI 2026: 10 Years of Smart Cities: Lessons, Leaps, and the Road Ahead

 Speakers

-Brian Brooke, Speaker, University of Miami Smart Cities MIAMI Conference 2026 Brian Brooke, MPP MBA | Co-Founder and CEO, AIWaysion, Inc.
+Brian Brooke, Speaker, University of Miami Smart Cities MIAMI Conference 2026 Brian Brooke, MPP MBA | Executive Vice President, AIWaysion

 Earlier in his career, Brian held roles at King County, R.B.
 Webber, the City of Seattle, the U.S. Department of Commerce, and PACCAR, giving him deep experience across the public sector, private industry, and consulting.
 Brian holds an MBA from the University of California, Berkeley, a Master of Public Policy from Harvard University’s Kennedy School, and a BA in Economics from the University of Washington.